arcticoder/polymerized-lqg-replicator-recycler/README.md

 - **6.3× enhancement (model estimate)**: reported under the project's specific polymer-correction model; uncertainty ranges and sensitivity analyses are in `docs/`.

-**Note on parameters and coefficients**: where the README previously stated an exact coefficient or parameter, those values are reported model estimates and should be accompanied by the corresponding derivation and uncertainty bounds in the repository documentation.
+**Note on parameters and coefficients**: where the README previously stated an approximate coefficient or parameter, those values are reported model estimates and should be accompanied by the corresponding derivation and uncertainty bounds in the repository documentation.

 **Backreaction coefficient (model estimate)**: β ≈ 1.94 (reported estimate; derivation and uncertainty bounds are provided in `docs/technical-documentation.md`).